bmoretz/dyn.log/README.md

 library(dyn.log)
 ```

-The **“dyn.log.config”** variable be either a predefined configuration
+The **“dyn.log.config”** variable can be either a predefined
-in the package, or a path to a local file that you have pre customized.
+configuration (name) in the package, or a path to a local file that you
-This is useful for sharing a single log configuration across multiple
+have pre-customized.
+This is useful for sharing a single bespoke log
-packages or projects.
+configuration across multiple packages or projects.

 ### Logging